DroneResponse/hardware-tests/README.md

 ### Start mavros

-Start mavros in the background using on of the following commands.
+Start mavros in the background using one of the following approaches.

 #### Jetson